-Choose when to install the patches, whether OnDemand or Schedule.
-The OnDemand option allows you to install the patches immediately once the job is created and enabled.
+Choose when to install the patches, whether On-Demand or Schedule.
+The On-Demand option allows you to install the patches immediately once the job is created and enabled.
 The Schedule option allows you to install the patches at a set time.
-You can choose to make a scheduled job recur daily, weekly, or monthly.
+You can choose to run the schedules job daily, weekly, or monthly.

 In case of scheduled jobs, you can enable opportunistic patch download from Options > Additional Job Settings to allow the Cloud Agent to download the required patches before a scheduled job run begins.
 This will help the Cloud Agent to deploy patches in less amount of time instead of waiting to download the patches only after a job run starts.
 The “Enable opportunistic patch download” is recommended to be enabled only for Jobs Scheduled beyond 3 hours of current time.
 Jobs scheduled less than 3 hours ahead are ideal for being an On-Demand job instead.

 Note: Monthly jobs which are scheduled to run on the 31st of the month will be scheduled every two months (where 31st date is available).
 Recurring jobs (Daily, Weekly, Monthly) should be enabled three hours prior to the scheduled time otherwise next eligible schedule will be considered.

 You can configure how to notify the users about the patch deployment.
 You can configure pre-deployment messages, deferring the patch deployment certain number of times.
 You can also provide progress and completion messages.
 Finally, you can prompt the user or suppress reboot when asset reboot is required post patch installation.